Bjorn-Boris-Berggren/moving-object-node-js/README.md

 3 = rotate clockwise 90 degrees (eg north to east)<br />
 4 = rotate counterclockwise 90 degrees (eg west to south)<br />
 <br />
 Use comma as separator between commands.
-Inputs are "binary" integers, not letters.
-You should therefore not interpret the letter ZERO ("0") or the letter ONE (”1").

 ## Example
 If the program gets 4,4,2,2 as input, the table is initiated to size 4 x 4 with the object in position [2, 2] with direction north.
 Then, commands 1,4,1,3,2,3,2,4,1,0 are read